Graduate Program Information

 - Note: GRE test scores are not required for our graduate applications

-- Undergraduates currently registered at UNCC may be eligible to have their application fees reimbursed by the department; students in need should contact Dr. Lisa Rasmussen for details
+- UNC Charlotte undergraduates and other applicants who provide a brief statement of financial need may be eligible to have their application fees reimbursed by the department; students in need should contact Dr. Lisa Rasmussen for details

-- Early Entry information for UNCC students is available for download here
+- Early Entry information for UNC Charlotte students is available for download here

 The Graduate Program in Ethics and Applied Philosophy: Scholars and professionals using intertraditional philosophical tools and practical experience to address the world’s concrete and theoretical problems.